whage/whage.github.io/_posts/2026-09-09-things-i-learned-with-the-help-ofai.md

 categories: learning, software
 ---

-In august 2026 I couldn't resist the temptation anymore and bought a Claude Pro license. for 18€/month.
+In august 2026 I couldn't resist the temptation anymore and bought a Claude Pro license for 18€/month.
 I'm very cautious about using AI in my work.
 Previous to this "upgrade" I only used Gemini and ChatGPT since early 2026 via the browser UI to ask questions about certain technologies, software concepts and asked for short, mostly trivial but otherwise google-heave snippets of code